On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Framework and Assumptions

 \subsection{Modeling of impacts in a given sea state}

-The vertical fluid velocity, at impact, is the only variable considered to estimate hydrodynamic slamming loads, and the resulting structural vibratory response (see subsection \ref{subsec_dyn_regimes}).
-In the present study, the linear wave framework is used to model impact-related probabilities.
-The linear wave theory enables to model the randomness of sea waves through Gaussian processes.
-The exposed body is assumed to be fixed in the reference frame of the mean flow (i.e. the reference frame where the mean fluid velocity field of water waves is zero).\footnote { If the considered body is submitted to seakeeping motions, the Gaussian framework remains applicable, as long as seakeeping responses are linearly modeled (see e.g. \cite{hascoet_2020}).
-Besides, when a forward motion of the body (or equivalently a mean current) would need to be considered, the Gaussian framework would equally remain applicable (see \cite{hascoet_2021}). } Besides, if the impacted body is sufficiently small with respect to water wave wavelengths, the body can be reduced to a single material point regarding the risk of slamming event; a slamming event corresponding to the sea surface upcrossing the material point.
-In this framework, the free surface elevation measured at the station of the material point, $\eta(t)$, can be modeled as a Gaussian process, whose mean is zero (assuming $\eta(t)$ is measured from the mean water level) and whose power spectrum identifies with the wave spectrum.
-The control material point is assumed to be fixed at a given altitude $z=a$, with respect to the mean water level.
-In the linear wave model, the vertical component of the fluid velocity, $\vz$, at the free surface, is equal to the time derivative of the free-surface elevation, $\vz = \de = {\rm d} \eta / {\rm d} t$.
-From level-crossing theory (see e.g. \cite{lindgren_2013}), it can be shown that $\vz_{|\eta(t) \uparrow a}$, the vertical velocity given that $\eta(t)$ upcrosses the altitude $a$, follows a Rayleigh distribution, whose probability density function reads
+The vertical fluid velocity at impact is the sole variable used to estimate hydrodynamic slamming loads, and the resulting structural vibratory response (see subsection \ref{subsec_dyn_regimes}).
+The impacted body is assumed to be small enough in relation to water wave wavelengths, so that the body can be reduced to a single material point regarding the risk of slamming event.
+Given that ocean waves typically have wavelengths of a few hundred meters, the latter assumption translates into an upper limit of a few dozen meters on the horizontal extent of the body.
+In this context, a slamming event corresponds to the sea surface upcrossing the material point.
+For the examples presented below, the exposed body is assumed to be fixed in the reference frame of the mean flow (i.e., the reference frame where the mean fluid velocity field of water waves is zero).
+The way to account for a forward motion, and/or a seakeeping motion is exposed in \ref{sec_fwd_sk_motions}.
+In the framework of linear wave theory, the free-surface elevation measured at the station of the material point, $\eta(t)$, can be modeled as a Gaussian process, whose mean is zero (assuming $\eta(t)$ is measured from the mean water level) and whose power spectrum corresponds to the wave spectrum.
+The control material point is assumed to be at an altitude $z=a$, with respect to the mean water level.
+In the linear wave model, the vertical component of the fluid velocity, $\vz$, at the free surface, is equal to the time derivative of the free-surface elevation, $\vz = {\rm d} \eta / {\rm d} t$.
+Using level-crossing theory (see, e.g., \cite{lindgren_2013}), it can be shown that $\vz{|\eta(t) \uparrow a}$, the vertical velocity given that $\eta(t)$ upcrosses the altitude $\lc$, follows a Rayleigh distribution, whose probability density function reads: